-Travel memoir and political argument aren't as different as they look.
-Both start with arrival — in a place, in a situation — and ask what the map got wrong.
+Travel memoir and political argument aren't as different as they seem.
+Both start with arrival in a place or a situation — and ask what the map got wrong.

 Dispatches